SteveValanch/python-datascience-summerproj/PLANME.md

 (Zheng) what about shocks in the market? like when china banned crypto currency, the price of bitcoin dropped and can twitter show this kind of shocks?
+(Hayden) Actually my brother says there is a specific set of news sites that report on these things. we can combine that tool

 this includes: